-This is known as an “evaporative” or “swamp” cooler and it cools the atmosphere in a different way to the more traditional aircon devices.
+The device often referred to as a "ventless air conditioner" is actually better known as an "evaporative" or "swamp" cooler and it cools the atmosphere in a different way to the more traditional aircon devices.
 Instead of passing warm air through a heat exchange process, evaporative coolers pass it through a damp membrane (usually cloth) and cooling is achieved by evaporation of that moisture.

 Because there is no heat exchange process, there is no heated air produced and therefore no need to vent anything.
 This makes this type of cooler totally portable!